starFalll/CS766_S24/index.md

 </p>

 Figure 3: The visualization comparisons of the TopFormer-B and the proposed Efficient-Topformer on ADE20K val set.
-We use Efficient-Topformer-B to conduct visualization.</div>
+We use Efficient-Topformer-B to conduct visualization.

 ## 6 Conclusion